What do you when someone gives you a present?

-What’s the difference between a sample table and your free trial landing page?
+What’s the difference between a sample table and your free trial post-click landing page?
 Anonymity!

 Someone just like them.

-Another great example is the KISSmetrics landing page.
+Another great example is the Kissmetrics post-click landing page:

 When you’re standing next to the sample table with your free mini pizza in your mouth, and you see others buying, you feel obligated to buy, too.